Tara-Cloud/aws-cdk-tutorial/README.md

-# Deploy a serverless web application using the Amazon Cloud Development Kit (AWS CDK)
+# Deploy a serverless web application using the AWS Cloud Development Kit

 >***Author's Note:***
 >The intended audience for this tutorial is developers, cloud architects, and DevOps professionals with a basic understanding of cloud computing and an existing AWS account.
 This tutorial also assumes a basic knowledge of object-oriented programming.